 There are many impressive castles in France to visit!
 It’s difficult to visit the country without stopping to seeing at least one of them.

-Many of these castles used to be fortresses of some sort, but are now just representations of the country’s past.
+Many of the best castles in France used to be fortresses of some sort, but are now just representations of the country’s past.
 The castles typically have beautiful gardens and many still have their original furniture in some rooms inside.
-Most of these castles will cost you a small fee to visit and you could also choose to enjoy one of the audio tours if you would like to learn more about the history.

 Here are 17 of the best castles in France.

 The Best Castles in France

 Below you will find a list of castles in France.